-- Provides JI teacher candidates with the most recent and relevant learning and teaching theories, methodologies, and assessment strategies applied to the teaching and learning of mathematics in the Junior grades.
-Teacher candidates will be given many opportunities to deepen and enrich their knowledge and conceptual understanding of the five strands and achievement chart of the Ontario Mathematics Curriculum.
+Provides JI teacher candidates with current and relevant instructional methodologies and pedagogical strategies that are foundational to the effective teaching and learning of mathematics in the Junior and Intermediate Grades.
+Teacher candidates will be given many opportunities to deepen and enrich their knowledge and conceptual understanding of mathematics pedagogy, and the six strands of the Ontario Mathematics Curriculum.
+The components of the course sessions will help teacher candidates engage with effective teaching methods and tools that function to foster confidence and a growth mindset among their learners in the Junior and Intermediate grades.